 Information about their ways of working and about their qualifications can be found on their websites.
 For some aspects of the qualification system, the exam boards adopt common ways of working.
-This makes it easier for schools and colleges and can help secure a qualification that is fair to all, regardless of the exam board used.
+This makes it easier for schools and colleges and can help secure a qualification system that is fair to all, regardless of the exam board used.
 When the exam boards work together in this way they generally do so through the Joint Council of Qualifications (JCQ), their membership body.
-The guide should be read alongside more detailed documents published by the exam boards and JCQ.
+This guide should be read alongside more detailed documents published by the exam boards and JCQ.
 We have included links in this guide to relevant JCQ documents.

 This guide covers both the reformed and legacy versions of the qualifications.
 It includes information on when the reformed qualifications are being introduced.